Hexagram 17隨Following

 Failure modesCleaving to the little boy (line 2) · bound by clinging (line 6)

-The dominant failure mode is the line-2 mis-alignment — cleaving to the closer figure, the louder figure, the more immediately gratifying figure, and structurally losing access to the senior whose direction would actually carry.
+The dominant trap is the line-2 mis-alignment — cleaving to the closer figure, the louder figure, the more immediately gratifying figure, and structurally losing access to the senior whose direction would actually carry.
 The hexagram is precise that the loss is not sequential to the cleaving; the loss is the cleaving, read from the opposite side.
-The secondary failure is the line-6 inverse: an actor who binds themselves to the wrong object of following so completely that the binding cannot be dissolved.
-Where line 6’s good case is the founding sacrifice on the western mountain — the binding that produces a durable regime — the failure case is the same structural fixity applied to a figure or cause that does not merit it.
-Both failures share a root: an actor who treats following as a feeling rather than as a judgement about who and what is actually worth following.
+The secondary failure is the line-6 inverse: someone who binds themselves to the wrong object of following so completely that the binding cannot be dissolved.
+Where line 6’s good case is the foundational sacrifice on the western mountain — the binding that produces a durable regime — the bad case is the same structural fixity applied to a figure or cause that does not merit it.
+Both share a root: someone who treats following as a feeling rather than as a judgement about who and what is actually worth following.

 Application & adjacentQuestion shape · Hexagram 16 pair · Choosing alignment over leadership

 A note on the question shape this hexagram answers best.
-Following rewards questions framed around a specific alignment decision — whether to commit to a particular senior's direction, whether to stay loyal to a thesis whose proponents are scattering, whether to follow a mentor into a new venture, whether to align with the new CEO or the outgoing leadership, whether the call worth following is yours or someone else's.
-It is less useful for vague questions about whether the actor is generally on the right path; for that question, re-read with Hexagrams 25 — No Embroiling — or 61 — Inner Truth — depending on whether the question is about motive or about sincerity.
+Following rewards questions framed around a specific alignment decision — whether to commit to a particular senior's direction, whether to stay loyal to a thesis whose proponents are scattering, whether to follow a mentor into a new venture, whether to align with the incoming CEO or the outgoing leadership, whether the call worth following is yours or someone else's.
+It is less useful for vague questions about whether you are generally on the right path; for that, re-read with Hexagrams 25 — No Embroiling — or 61 — Inner Truth — depending on whether the question is about motive or about sincerity.
 Following presumes the question of alignment is live.
 The hexagram is the instruction layer for whose call is actually worth answering.

 The canonical adjacent reading is Hexagram 16 — Enthusiasm — the immediate predecessor in the King Wen sequence and the hexagram’s structural pair.
 Where Hexagram 16 puts thunder above the earth and names the gathering of energy through preparation, Hexagram 17 puts thunder below the lake and names the alignment of action that follows once the gathered energy has a worthy direction.
 Read together, the pair is the I Ching’s instruction for the early arc of a major commitment: in 16 you prepare and gather until the readiness is real; in 17 you align with whatever or whoever is actually worth committing the gathered energy to.
 The Xiang’s 嚮晦入宴息 — entering into feast and rest as evening comes — is the through-line that lets the pair compose.
 The same noble person who prepares with enthusiasm in 16 is the one who follows the rhythm of the times in 17, including the rhythm that calls for rest rather than further action.